MWRuszczycky/swatches/README.md

 ![ravel-rgb](demos/ravel_rgb.png)

-(Note that the screen has been cropped in this example, and any user-defined colors may have an incorrect hexcode, which are based on the default values.)
+(Note that the screen has been cropped in this example, and any user-defined colors may have an incorrect hexcode, which will be based on the default values (e.g., the ANSI 11 and 15 colors in the above image).)

 ### View colors sorted by HSV values